oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-*  ensure that the `redirect_uri` parameter is present if the `redirect_uri` parameter was included in the initial authorization request as described in {{authorization-request}}, and if included ensure that their values are identical.
+*  ensure that the `redirect_uri` parameter is present if the `redirect_uri` parameter was included in the initial authorization request as described in {{initiate-authorization-request}}, and if included ensure that their values are identical.